-Ethical decision making is a process.
+- 6. Ethical decision making is a process.
 There are many instances in social work where simple answers are not available to resolve complex ethical issues.
-Social workers should take into consideration all the values, principles and standards in this code that are relevant to any situation in which ethical judgement is warranted.
-Social workers decisions and actions should be consistent with the spirit as well as the letter of this code.
+Social Workers should take into consideration all the values, principles and standards in this code that are relevant to any situation in which ethical judgement is warranted.
+Social Workers' decisions and actions should be consistent with the spirit as well as the letter of this code. - 7.
 In addition to this code, there are many other sources of information about ethical thinking that may be useful.
-Social workers should consider ethical theory and principles generally, social work theory and research, laws, regulations, agency policies, and other relevant codes of ethics recognizing that among codes of ethics, social worker should consider the SLASOW code of ethics as their primary source.
-Social workers also should be aware of the impact on ethical decision making of their clients and their own personal values and cultural and religious belief and practices.
+Social Workers should consider ethical theory and principles generally, social work theory and research, laws, regulations, agency policies, and other relevant codes of ethics recognizing that among codes of ethics, social worker should consider the SLASW code of ethics as their primary source. - 8.
+Social Workers also should be aware of the impact on ethical decision making of their clients and their own personal values and cultural and religious belief and practices.
 They should be aware of any conflicts between personal and professional values and deal with them responsibly.
-For additional guidance, social workers should consult the relevant literature on professional ethics and ethical decision making and seek appropriate consultation when faced with ethical dilemmas.
-This may involve consultation with an agency based or social work organization, ethics committee, a regulatory body, knowledgeable colleagues, supervisors, or legal counsel.

-Instances may arise when social workers ethical obligations conflict with agency policies or relevant laws or regulations.
+For additional guidance, social workers should consult the relevant literature on professional ethics and ethical decision-making and seek appropriate consultation when faced with ethical dilemmas.
+This may involve consultation with an agency-based or social work organization, ethics committee, a regulatory body, knowledgeable colleagues, supervisors, or legal counsel. - 9.
+Instances may arise when social workers' ethical obligations conflict with agency policies or relevant laws or regulations.
 When such conflicts occur, social workers must make a responsible effort to resolve the conflict in a manner that is consistent with values, principles, and standards expressed on this code.
-If reasonable resolution of the conflict does not appear possible, social workers should seek proper consultation before making a decision.

-The SLASOW code of ethics is to be by SLASOW and by individuals, agencies, organisations, and bodies, [such as licensing and regulatory boards, Professional liability insurance providers, courts of law, agency boards of directors, government agencies and other professional groups] that choose to adopt it as or use it as a frame of reference.
+If reasonable resolution of the conflict does not appear possible, social workers should seek proper consultation before making a decision. - 10.
+The SLASW code of ethics is to be abided to by SLASW and by individuals, agencies, organisations, and bodies, [such as licensing and regulatory boards, Professional liability insurance providers, courts of law, agency boards of directors, government agencies and other professional groups] that choose to adopt it as or use it as a frame of reference.
 Violations of standards in the code does not automatically imply legal liability or violation of the law.
 Such determination can only be made in the context of legal and judicial proceedings.
 Alleged violations of the code would be subject to a peer review process.
-Such processes are generally separate from legal review or proceedings to allow the profession to counsel and discipline its own members.
+Such processes are generally separate from legal review or proceedings to allow the profession to counsel and discipline its own members. - 11.
 A code of ethics cannot guarantee ethical behaviours.
-More over, a code of ethics cannot resolve all ethical issues or disputes or capture the richness and complexity involved in striving to make responsive choices within a moral community.
+Moreover, a code of ethics cannot resolve all ethical issues or disputes or capture the richness and complexity involved in striving to make responsive choices within a moral community.
 Rather, a code of ethics sets forth values, ethical principles and ethical standards to which professionals aspire and by which their actions can be judged.
-Social workers ethical behaviour should result from their personal commitment to engage in ethical practice.
-The SLASOW code of ethics reflects the commitment of all social workers to uphold the professions values and to act ethically. principles and standards must be applied by individuals of good character who discern moral questions and in good faith seek to make reliable ethical judgements.
+Social Workers' ethical behaviour should result from their personal commitment to engage in ethical practice.
+The SLASW code of ethics reflects the commitment of all Social Workers to uphold the profession's values and to act ethically.

-Ethical Principles
+12. Principles and standards must be applied by individuals of good character who discern moral questions and in good faith seek to make reliable ethical judgements.

+CHAPTER III

+SECTION 4 - ETHICAL PRINCIPLES OF SOCIAL WORK

-The following broad ethical principles are based on social works core values of service, social justice, dignity and worth of the person, importance of human relationships, integrity and competence.
-These principles set forth deals to which all social workers should aspire.
+The following broad ethical principles are based on social work core values of SERVICE, SOCIAL JUSTICE, DIGNITY AND WORTH OF THE PERSON, IMPORTANCE OF HUMAN RELATIONSHIPS, INTEGRITY AND COMPETENCE.
+These principles as set forth deals to which all social workers should aspire.

-Value: Service
+i.
+Value: SERVICE